tetris245/tetris245/README.md

 # QAM

-Quick-AccessMenu2.1 by Nemesea - Addon for Ben987's BondageClub game
+Quick-AccessMenu2.1 by Nemesea - Add-on for Ben987's BondageClub game

 Most recent release is version 1.8.0 - Visit also our wiki: https://github.com/tetris245/tetris245/wiki